LCOGT/curl-container/README.md

 # curl-container

-An Alpine-based container with just curl.
+An Alpine-based container with curl and jq.
 Can be used in Kubernetes init containers to check an HTTP endpoint.

 # Usage